tomjoht/learnapidoc/_includes/content/activities/ajax_api_request.md

     </html>
     ```

-    Save your file with a name such as weather.html.
+2. Save your file (anywhere convenient) with a name such as weather.html.

-2. Open Postman and click the request to the `weather` endpoint that you [configured earlier](docapis_postman.html).
+2. Open Postman and go to the Current weather data (`weather`) endpoint that you [configured earlier](docapis_postman.html).
 3. Click the **Code** link (below the Save button), and then select **JavaScript > jQuery AJAX**.

-    The AJAX code should look like this:

     <img src="images/postmanjqueryajax.png" class="medium" alt="JavaScript Ajax code snippet" />

+    The AJAX code should look as follows:

     ```js
     var settings = {